GermanWorme/the3hoffmen/README.md

 # the3hoffmen
-Personal website for two sons and I. I use this site to teach my sons web development and host some personal projects.
+Personal website for my two sons and I. I use this site to teach my sons web development and host some personal projects.